Code-Institute-Submissions/shalinshah54-lab-sportstyling_MayResub/TEST.md

 - Bug with the payment issue ![](static/images/payment.png) which was found that stripe uses credit card no.4242 4242 4242 4242 in the testing version.
 - Seeing the products page where the logo-font there is alot of whitespace this was fixed by changing the css my-5 : 3rems, For now the margin is working fine.
+- Found the Issue by the Assesser where my delpoyed site  presented with Server Error (500).
+- This Issue by partially resolved with the help of the tutor.
+I had to remove the extra block content form the index.html file.
+And by removing the